Akcent: The new decade

 In 2011, Akcent signed a recording contract with Robbins Entertainment, and in May 2012, "My Passion" was officially released in the United States.
 Then came the song "Feelings on Fire," which featured Ruxandra Bar and a music video that was filmed with the band members driving sports cars in Romania, on Transfagarasan.
 Sînă also became a judge of X Factor the same year.
 2012 was a busy and successful year for Akcent with touring and more hits.
 In January, the group released the single "I'm Sorry" featuring pop singer Sandra N. The single was later licensed to Disco Wax Records and distributed by Sony Music Entertainment in the United Kingdom, Finland, and Denmark.
 Several of Akcent's singles have been added to dance compilations and/or released singularly off of different major recording labels, including Warner Music Group, Universal Music Group, and Ministry of Sound.

 In the northern-hemisphere summer of 2012, Akcent released the single "Chimie Intre Noi" ("Chemistry between us"), produced by Sînă.
 In September 2012, the group embarked on a U.S. tour, performing sold-out shows in New York City, New York, and Chicago, Illinois.
 Akcent signed with Shakir Entertainment Management in New York City on November 26, 2012.
 As of December 2012, the group's music videos and songs on YouTube had been viewed close to 1 billion times, and they had more than 3 million fans on Facebook.
 Akcent is the only international pop act to perform live in Pakistan several times within the past two years.
-[When?]